 “Do you mind telling me what it is?”
 I asked.
 “I don’t mean to pry but we really want you to be the head of staff at the hospital which means we are willing to accommodate you in any way.”

 “I’m…I’m not sure if you can.”
 She said, biting her lip nervously.

 With a deep sigh, she went on.
 “I have two boys.
 They’re seven and three, and they’re quite the handful and I take care of them on my own.
 I don’t know if a big move to a strange town is what’s best for them right now.
 Brindleton Bay is their home.”

 I already knew she had children so I wasn’t surprised by that.
 It must be hard being a single mom to two young boys.
 I know how hard it is for Clara and she only has one kid to worry about.
 “I totally get it Christine, but Oasis Springs is a pretty great town to live in.
 It’s always sunny, our winters are never cold, and the people are friendly.
 I’m sure your boys will adjust to living there just fine.”

 “It’s not so simple, Olive.”
 She said.
 “I’m a single mom.
-My ex is gone.
+Their father is gone.
 It’s been hard on my oldest, especially since he gets picked on at school.”